M/T Seirstad

 Subsequent voyages, Page 4 above |

 As will be seen when going to Page 1, Seirstad arrived Adelaide on Apr.
 9-1940, the day of the German invasion of Norway.
-Her 1941 voyages also start on that document, continuing on Page 2.
+Her 1941 voyages also start on this document, continuing on Page 2.

 In Dec.-1941, she was in Singapore, later sailing to Sydney and Brisbane, then back to Sydney and on to Fremantle, where she arrived Jan.
 25-1942 (see Page 2 above).
 She was 1 of 4 Norwegian tankers in Convoy MS 3, departing Fremantle on Jan.
 30 to pick up as much oil as possible in Palembang.
 In addition to Seirstad, they were Erling Brøvig, Elsa and Herborg.
 This was around the time that the Japanese attacked Sumatra with Palembang as their main goal.
 Around Febr.
 12 all the ships in Palembang got the order to sail, as an attack was imminent.
 That night the Banka Straits was full of ships of all types, trying to retreat ahead of the Japanese threat.
 On Friday the 13th the convoy of tankers was out of the Straits and headed for Batavia, with the British destroyers Jupiter and Stronghold as escorts, when attacked by at least 8 aircraft.
 A bomb detonated in the sea close to Seirstad, resulting in a large hole in her side and she was listing heavily.
 She had a cargo of aviation fuel at the time.
 Her crew launched the boats and remained nearby for a while, then when it seemed safe to do so, they reboarded and continued towards Batavia, having managed to straighten the ship, and arrived Batavia on Febr.
 14.